Robert De Niro as Neil McCauley, professional armed robber

 Neil's in a Lincoln Town car, gray suit, white shirt, no tie.

-It is easy to forget that Robert De Niro is only average male height at 5’10”; he carries himself like a much taller man.
+It is easy to forget that Robert De Niro is only average male height at 5’10”, as Neil McCauley carries himself like a much taller man.
 Oppositely, Al Pacino—shorter at 5’7″—allows himself to be overwhelmed by the fit of his suits, which is appropriate for his character of Vincent Hanna.
 Hanna is simultaneously confident and humble; he doesn’t care how he looks because he knows he can get the job done despite his life being a “disaster zone”.
 McCauley, on the other hand, likes to make an impression.
 Though not as loudly-dressed as other criminals he has played, De Niro still dresses like a gangster, albeit an understated one.
 Although a gray suit does help a person “blend in” as intended with McCauley, his suits convey power with their large double-breasted cuts.

-This suit jacket is double-breasted with a 6×2 front, although McCauley wears it unbuttoned.
+This suit jacket is double-breasted with a traditional 6×2 front, although McCauley wears it unbuttoned.
 The rear is ventless, a common option on double-breasted suits, especially in the ’90s.
 Other details include 3-button cuffs, a welted breast pocket, and flapped hip pockets.
 Somewhat sloppily, McCauley occasionally allows the hip pocket flaps to be half-tucked.

-McCauley’s other suits are a light gray single-breasted suit when visiting Charlene Shiherlis, a black suit and tie when out to dinner with his gang, and—finally—a charcoal pinstripe double-breasted suit for the climactic bank robbery.
+McCauley’s other suits are a light gray silk single-breasted suit when visiting Charlene Shiherlis, a black suit and tie when out to dinner with his gang, and—finally—a charcoal pinstripe double-breasted suit for the climactic bank robbery.

 Go Big or Go Home